xStar2222/DiscordBibleBot/README.md

 # Discord Bible Bot
 An open-source bot made using Discord.py that will let a user select any book and chapter of the bible and the bot will reply with the verse.
-Also has other features like !rnadom that sends a random verse.
+Also has other features like !random that sends a random verse.

 # Current Commands -
 {NEW!}- `!info [topic]` - Using this command allows you to enter a topic of your choice, and the bot will respond with 5 verses on that topic!